yesodweb/yesod/README.md

 Install conflicts are unfortunately common in Haskell development.
 If you are not using any sandbox tools, you may discover that some of the other haskell installs on your system are broken.
 You can prevent this by using sandbox tools. `cabal-dev` was already mentioned.
-Another alternative is `virthualenv`.
+Another alternative is `virthualenv`, now being renamed to `hsenv`.

 ### virthualenv

-We recommend using [virthualenv](http://hackage.haskell.org/package/virthualenv) when hacking on Yesod from Linux.
+We recommend using [virthualenv](http://hackage.haskell.org/package/virthualenv)/[hsenv](https://github.com/Paczesiowa/hsenv) when hacking on Yesod from Linux.
 This is optional, but prevents your custom build of Yesod from interfering with your currently installed cabal packages.

 virthualenv will not work on Windows and maybe not Mac.
 Use cabal-dev instead